VergilUa/xPooling/README.md

 **Other properties:**
-**IsCommissioned** is set internally by the poolers before Commission or Decommission is called,
+**IsCommissioned** is set internally by the poolers before Commission or Decommission is called.
-and can be used check whether entity was commissioned and not returned to the pool yet.
+Can be used check whether entity was commissioned and not returned to the pool yet.

 **PoolRef** is internal id for objects pool, no need to set or modify it.